a couple doing a pregnancy photosession in Slovakia

 Vienna in Austria – an easy city babymoon with lots of great things to see

-We went to Vienna around the New Year’s of 2018-2019 just for a day trip.
+We went to Vienna around the New Year just for a day trip.
 Since it was a day trip with very few daylight hours, we wanted to just check out some of the main sights in the centre and some of the Christmas markets.

 There was a lot of walking included.
 Since I was in the first trimester of the pregnancy, I was getting tired more quickly than before, but it was still possible to go where we wanted to go without any major delays as the streets are all nice and even.

-We did our Vienna trip by train from Bratislava, and there were not any problems with getting a seat for me (even more, all of us five people had seats together).
-Honestly, I really recommend Vienna as a babymoon destination if you’d like to be in a city.
+We travelled by train from Bratislava, and getting a seat wasn’t a problem.
+I really recommend Vienna as a babymoon destination if you’d like a city trip.

 Dolomites and Lago d’Iseo – snowy winter baby moon in Italy.